jarmokivekas/wonderfully-awful-abstractions/README.md

 }
 ```

-All the files used for building, the build output, and intermediate files are placed by the Arduino IDE into a directory structure in `/tmp/build-<large-random-sting>.tmp`.
+All the files used for building, the build output itself, and various intermediate files are placed by the Arduino IDE into a directory structure in `/tmp/build-<large-random-sting>.tmp`.
-Among those files is the final binary that is flash onto the micro controller.
+Among those files is the final binary that is flashed onto the micro controller.
-Initially loading the Blink.ino example program, and compiling it for the ATmega328 yields a 1066 byte binary without, even when not counting any bootloader.
+Initially loading the Blink.ino example program, and compiling it for the ATmega328 yields a 1066 byte binary, even when not considering any bootloader.

 ```
 > avr-size blink.ino.elf